ece362-purdue/proton-labs/lab0-intro/README.md

 By default, your Proton should start flashing the LEDs in a Johnson Counter pattern.
 If they do not turn on, but you see "RP2350" appear as a flash drive on your computer when it is connected, your board is still fine - it's just in bootloader mode.
 You *could* drop in a UF2 file to flash it, but we don't have a compiled program just yet, so there's no need.

-You may also see a green LED in the middle of the board start flashing, in which case your board was already tested and confirmed as working, and you can ignore it.
+You may also see a green LED in the middle of the board start flashing, in which case your board was already tested and confirmed as working, and you can ignore it. -->

+Plug in a USB-C cable from the **debugger** - not the Proton - to your computer.
+A red LED on it should turn on if it is functioning properly.

+After your debugger's red LED turns on, plug in a second USB-C cable into the Proton board - the longer side with the USB port near the edge of the breadboard.
+You should always see the 5V red indicator and 3.3V green indicator LEDs on the Proton board turn on.
+If they do not, immediately pull out the USB-C cable - **there could be a short with how you connected it to your breadboard, or in your solder joints**.
+More likely than not, though, the LEDs are probably just damaged, but ask a TA to confirm.

+By default, your Proton should start flashing four colored LEDs in a Johnson Counter pattern - red, yellow, green and blue should turn on, and then in that order of color, turn off, and repeat infinitely.
+Press the button labeled 21 to make it go faster, and the button labeled 26 to make it go slower.
+If it is hard to read, use your phone's camera or ask a TA for assistance.

 > [!IMPORTANT]
 > In ECE 36200, you will build upon the existing circuit on the breadboard for each lab, so **do not take parts off your breadboard when you are done with a lab** - including this one!